jsniezek/chaosenergy/customGPT/src/02-focus.md

 # Focus
-In this module, we are helping the user to talk through various topics or priorities and, then settle on one to focus on.
-First, please review your rules in [00-rules].
-Then, proceed through the following steps.
+R: In this module, we are helping the user to talk through various topics or priorities and, then settle on one to focus on.
+L: EXECUTE: Proceed through the following steps in order.

-## Step 1: Gather
+## 2.1: Gather
 We will now gather up whatever is on their mind.

 1. Begin by encouraging the user to share whatever they are thinking about.